Making natural homemade sunscreen is fun and easy. You only need a few simple ingredients to make a skin-nourishing DIY

 However, we understand there are times you will not be able to cover up or get out of the sun and may need to use sunscreen.
 But commercial sunscreens have been a hot topic lately, guilty of containing harsh chemicals and being counterproductive in maintaining healthy skin.

 So let’s learn how to safely protect your skin with DIY sunscreen when covering up or getting out of the sun is out of the question.

 There are several oils, butters, essential oils, and other natural ingredients that provide natural sun protection.
-While most of these offer very low amounts of sun protection, when added to your natural homemade sunscreen they nourish the skin and offer some protection against the effects of excessive sun.
+While most of these offer very low amounts of sun protection, when added to your natural homemade sunscreen they nourish the skin and offer some protection against the effects of excessive sun exposure.

 Coconut oil – contains natural SPF properties

 Shea butter – naturally protects skin, making it perfect for use in a DIY sunscreen

 Jojoba oil, sunflower oil, or sesame oil – these oils are easily absorbed into the skin and also provide some natural sun protection

 Eucalyptus and lavender essential oils – eucalyptus has very low natural SPF and lavender is great for soothing and repairing skin.
-DO NOT use citrus essential oils in your sunscreen, as they may increase sensitivity to sunlight.
+DO NOT use citrus essential oils in your DIY sunscreen, as they may increase sensitivity to sunlight.

 Vitamin E oil – nourishes and moisturizes skin, and helps naturally preserve natural homemade sunscreen

 Nano or micronized zinc oxide has been treated to reduce the size of its particles, creating an ultrafine powder.
 When added to sunscreens it does not leave a white film on the skin, thus making it a popular choice in many commercial sunscreens.
 The problem with this is that the particles are so small they can enter the body through the skin, causing potential health problems.